 We Take The Hassle Out of Selling Your Car

-If your car doesn’t pass the California Smog Check, you’re not alone.
+If your car failed to pass the California Smog Check, you’re not alone.
 Every year, thousands of drivers find themselves in the same situation — standing at the test center wondering what to do next.
 The good news is, you have options.
-Whether you plan to repair the car, sell it, or retire it, understanding how the California Smog Check Program works can help you make the right decision.
+Whether you plan to repair, sell, or retire the car, understanding how the California Smog Check Program works can help you make the right decision.

-The first step after a failed smog test is to read your inspection report carefully.
+The first step after a failed smog test is to carefully review your inspection report.
 If the report lists “OBD2 readiness not complete,” it means the onboard computer isn’t ready for testing — often after a battery disconnected or a recent repair.
 You may need to drive the car a few days before retesting.

 If your car failed for excessive emissions or a check engine light, it’s time to visit a licensed smog repair shop or a STAR-certified test-and-repair center.
-These facilities specialize in diagnosing emissions issues and can give you an estimate for repairs.
+These facilities specialize in diagnosing emissions issues and can provide repair estimates.

-Sometimes repairs are straight forward and affordable — like replacing an oxygen sensor or gas cap.
-Other times, especially with older or high-mileage vehicles, the needed repairs can cost more than the car’s is worth.
+Sometimes repairs are straightforward and affordable — like replacing an oxygen sensor or gas cap.
+Other times, especially with older or high-mileage vehicles, the needed repairs can cost more than the car is worth.

 Before spending hundreds or thousands of dollars, compare the repair estimate to your car’s current market value.
 You can use tools like Kelley Blue Book or Edmunds to see what your car is worth in good condition.